Frequently Asked Questions about CELTA

 How demanding is the CELTA course?

-We offer an intensive course at all our CELTA centres and an online, blended learning course in San Francisco.
-Both options require a minimum of 120 hours of training.
-You should also bear in mind that a further minimum of 80 hours is needed in the evenings and at weekends for the required reading, research, written assignments and lesson preparation.
-Despite being intensive, the course is also rewarding and enjoyable and your tutors will support you throughout the process.
+Both the full-time and the part-time CELTA course include a minimum of 120 hours of training but you are advised to bear in mind that you will need to spend at least a further 80 hours in the evenings and at weekends on reading, research, written assignments and lesson preparation.
+However, though it is demanding, the course is also rewarding and enjoyable and your tutors will support you throughout the process.

-What is the teacher training pass rate at St Giles?
+What is the CELTA pass rate at St Giles?

 Can St Giles provide accommodation during my course?

 Yes, details of our various accommodation options are available on request.